Chipdelmal/dataPy_CADi/md/python101.md

 ### Numeric

 **Integers** and **floating-point numbers** are fundamental types in Python.
-Integers can store arbitrarily long numbers, and floats are, by default 64 bits (usually).
+Integers can store arbitrarily long numbers, and floats are, by default 64 bits.

 ```python
 iValue = 1384891